Second Great Awakening: Holiness movement

 Though its roots are in the First Great Awakening and earlier, a re-emphasis on Wesleyan teachings on sanctification emerged during the Second Great Awakening, leading to a distinction between Mainline Methodism and Holiness churches.

 Restoration Movement

 The idea of restoring a "primitive" form of Christianity grew in popularity in the U.S. after the American Revolution.
-This desire to restore a purer form of Christianity without an elaborate hierarchy contributed to the development of many groups during the Second Great Awakening, including the Latter Day Saints, Baptists and Shakers.
+This desire to restore a purer form of Christianity without an elaborate hierarchy contributed to the development of many groups during the Second Great Awakening, including the Latter Day Saints and Shakers.
 Several factors made the restoration sentiment particularly appealing during this time period: